• Skip to primary navigation

 • Fresh Ingredients.
 Use 2 teaspoons minced garlic and 1 teaspoon minced fresh ginger.

 • For Thickening.
 Use 2 teaspoons cornstarch mixed into ¼ cup cold water to form a slurry.
-This is optional, for a thicker teriyaki sauce.
+This is optional, for a thicker teriyaki sauce that really sticks to the salmon.

 • FOR THE TERIYAKI SALMON